 If you apply my calculations to the charts of races run at Maryland tracks, you will find that about 19 percent is skimmed from every mutuel pool.

-Some bookmakers also die broke, but those who do can be considered members of one of our smalled minority groups.
+Some bookmakers also die broke, but those who do can be considered members of one of our smallest minority groups.
 SMILE A WHILE

-Recent issues of Changing Times, the Kiplinger magazine, have offered some bright ovservations on the passing scene.
-Try these samples on for size: s
+Recent issues of Changing Times, the Kiplinger magazine, have offered some bright observations on the passing scene.
+Try these samples on for size:

 "Junior has just doubled the value of his jalopy by filling the tank."